sridharanpalanisamy/carmodel/README.md

 ## 📝 License

 *This project is for educational / portfolio use.
 Feel free to use its layout and structure for your own content.*
-(Optional: Add a proper open-source license like MIT if you want others to formally reuse it.)

 ---
 > Created by **Sridharan P**